tedslittlerobot/l4-auth/readme.md

     php artisan migrate:publish tlr/l4-auth

-This is the base minimum this exact user model needs to run properly.
+This is the bare minimum this exact user model needs to run properly.
 Feel free to add / modify anything in this copied file to suit your application.

 #### Passwords